 Tatiana McDonald started her immigration casework experience at a nonprofit organization where she witnessed first-hand the struggles faced by undocumented immigrants to the United States—and particularly in the State of Mississippi.
-After 2 years of working with that organization she realized she needed and could do more for the immigrant community and pursed a job with Catholic Charities Immigration Clinic where she devoted her time on helping immigrants adapt to life in the United States and where she helped them understand their rights as well as to find out what could she do for each person and to find any lawful relief for them to acquire a legal status in America.
+After 2 years of working with that organization she realized she could do more for the immigrant community.
+She accepted a position with Catholic Charities Immigration Clinic where she devoted her time to helping immigrants adapt to life in the United States and understand their rights.
+Tatiana went above and beyond to help each person to find lawful relief and to help them to acquire a legal status in America.

 It’s been more than seven years since she has been working with immigrants and immigration issues.
 Throughout all these years, she has always been wisely guided by Abigail Peterson, who she gladly met when she first started doing this type of work.
 Tatiana joined the E&P team in 2013.